 The White Wine Spritzer is a nice way to enhance your wine experience, even mid-bottle.
 Wine certainly is enjoyable on its own, but there are times when you get in the mood for something just a little different.
 It is moments like this that a simple mixed drink comes in handy.

 The true beauty of the spritzer is that it will work with any white wine varietal you have on hand.
 Though Reisling, Pinot Grigio, and Sauvignon Blanc are used most often, you'll also find that a Chardonnay or Gewurztraminer is nice as well.

 Select Your Sparkle

 The spritz of the spritzer comes from clear sparkling water or soda.
 Your options are just as varied as they are with the wine.

-Sparkling water or mineral water are nice, clean options.
+Sparkling water and mineral water are nice, clean options.
 For a hint of fruit, try one of the lightly flavored sparkling waters that are everywhere nowadays.
 The flavor options of brands like LaCroix offer some very fun spritzer possibilities.

 On the flip side, you can also opt for a soda.
 Club soda is a popular option that enhances the aromatic notes of the wine without altering the flavor too much.

 If you'd like to sweeten up the wine, ginger ale or a lemon-lime soda are good choices.
 Yet, you can also try out some of the newer boutique sodas which tend to be a little drier.

 Give brands like Q Drinks and Fever Tree a try.
 Each of these is designed for mixed drinks and they are as impressive as any wine, making them a perfect match for any spritzer.
 Feel free to play with their flavors as well.
 For instance, Dry Sparkling offers lavender, rhubarb, and cucumber sodas that would be most interesting paired with white wine.

 Not Your Average Ice Cube